-Based in New York City, his work has been presented in recent years by the Whitney Museum of American Art, the Museum of Modern Art, the Ecstatic Music Festival, The Kitchen, The Public Theater/Joe's Pub, ISSUE Project Room, Roulette, National Sawdust, and Le Poisson Rouge.
+His music has been presented in New York at the Brooklyn Academy of Music, the Whitney Museum of American Art, the Museum of Modern Art, the New Museum of Contemporary Art, Ecstatic Music Festival, Hayden Planetarium/AMNH, The Public Theater/Joe's Pub, Town Hall, Performa, The Kitchen, ISSUE Project Room, Roulette, National Sawdust, and Le Poisson Rouge.

 Hallett composed a trilogy of musical scores for the Bill T. Jones/Arnie Zane Company's Analogy cycle (2017), for which he also served as performer and music director during its international tour (2014 - 2019).
 In 2016, Hallett's remixes of music by the choreographer John Bernd were integrated into Variations on Themes from Lost & Found, directed by Ishmael Houston-Jones and Miguel Gutierrez.
 The work was recognized with a 2017 New York Dance & Performance "Bessie" award.